 How To Write A Personal Mission Statement

 Courtney Carver changed her life by simplifying it after a devastating diagnosis in 2006.
-Carver shows us the power of simplicity to improve our health, build more meaningful relationships, and relieve stress in our professional and personal lives.
+Carver shows us the power of simplicity to improve our health, build more meaningful relationships, and reduce stress in our professional and personal lives.
 I think you will really enjoy this excerpt from her book which is about how to write a personal mission statement or “heart’s mission statement.”
+It will help you uncover the hidden secret behind the success of high achievers – their personal mission statements.

 The following excerpt reprinted with permission and is from Chapter 32 of Courtney Carver’s book Soulful Simplicity: How Living with Less Can Lead to So Much More (Tarcher/Perigee, a division of Penguin Random House).